Category Archives: Amazon Web Services

 3 September 2023

 We are preparing to transfer infrastructure management from AWS CDK to Terraform.
 I’ve already wrote about planning it in the Terraform: planning a new project with Dev/Prod environments post, but there I didn’t wrote about one very important option – creating a lock for state files.
-State file locking is used to avoid situations… Read More »
+State file locking is used to avoid situations where… Read More »

 AWS: Getting started with Karpenter for autoscaling in EKS, and its installation with Helm